Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 Well it depends so much which place of Thailand you visit.
 We stayed in Patong (Phuket), the southest-west side of Thailand and we spent the last day in Bangkok.
 Patong is the capital of party in Thailand in my opinion.
 Is where all the foreigners go to just lay in the beautiful and white sandy beaches and going for a drinks later.
 Thai massages, house surfing, snorkelling, scuba diving, jetski... you can do whatever you can imagine here!
 Personally I won't recommend to do any activity related with animals, because my guesses are they are not well treated even if they tell you they're.

-{% cloudinary /assets/imgs/phuket.webp alt="Old Town Phuket!" %}
+{% cloudinary /assets/imgs/phuket.webp alt="Old Town Phuket!" title="Old Town Phuket!" %}

-{% cloudinary /assets/imgs/thai.webp alt="Party clubs in Patong, Old Town Phuket market and chinese guard lion in Put Cho Shrine" %}
+{% cloudinary /assets/imgs/thai.webp alt="Party clubs in Patong, Old Town Phuket market and chinese guard lion in Put Cho Shrine" title="Party clubs in Patong, Old Town Phuket market and chinese guard lion in Put Cho Shrine" %}

 The top activity here is visiting PhiPhi Islands and James Bond island.
 These two are different activities, if you would like to visit both I'll recommend to get a single tour that includes both, it will be cheaper.
 The tour normally includes a visit around some incredible islands from 9 am till 5pm (when the sun sets) with food and drinks included, around 30€.
 Take some sunbathing and please, respect the nature and don't let the human footprints fouls those awesome islands.
 Take your litter with you and don't be an idiot.
 Thanks 😊👌.